mesupreneur/Spotify-Clone/README.md

 Spotify Clone 🎧
-A responsive Spotify clone built with HTML and CSS, featuring a clean, modern design that closely mirrors the original.
-Perfect for learning and customization.
+This repository contains a Spotify clone built using only HTML and CSS.
+It captures the sleek design and user interface of the popular music streaming platform, offering a visually appealing and clean layout.